lpsthindfinnifinance/finni-stipend-management-app/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The system uses Carbon Design System patterns, implemented with Shadcn UI components.
 Typography is IBM Plex Sans for text and IBM Plex Mono for financial figures.
 A blue/gray color palette is used for dashboards, with responsive grid designs and a 4px-based spacing system.
+The header includes role and portfolio switcher dropdowns, allowing users to dynamically change their role (Admin, Finance, Lead PSM, PSM) and portfolio (G1-G5) for testing and demonstration purposes.

 ### Technical Implementations
 The application uses a client-server architecture.
 The frontend is React with React Query for data fetching.
 The backend is Node.js with PostgreSQL as the database, using Drizzle-ORM and drizzle-zod for schema validation.
 Role-based access control is enforced, and authentication uses Replit Auth (OpenID Connect) with custom roles.
 Slack webhooks are integrated for notifications.